anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Three themes are present in the readings: the coming of the Lord, anointing, and joy.

 * **Isaiah 61.1-4, 8-11** continues in Isaiah, and says, 'The spirit of the Lord God is upon me, because the Lord has anointed me', to give 'the oil of gladness', and calling for a response of joy: 'I will greatly rejoice in the Lord'.
-* **Psalm 126** is a psalm of joy: 'The Lord has indeed done great things for us, and therefore we rejoiced.'
+* **Psalm 126** is a psalm of joy: 'The Lord has indeed done great things for us, and therefore we rejoiced', and looks ahead to a future restoration of fortunes.
 * Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is a song of joy: 'my spirit rejoices in God my Saviour'.
 * **1 Thessalonians 5.16-24** could be seen as concluding the series in 1 Thessalonians from the end of Year A, and says 'Rejoice always', looking ahead to 'the coming of our Lord Jesus Christ'.
 * **John 1.6-8, 19-28** is about the testimony of John concerning Jesus the Messiah (anointed one).